When the

 permanently united with León 1126.
 Before that had León been conquered by

-the Castilian king Fernando I (1037) and during the following two centuries
+the Castilian king Fernando I (1037) and León and Castile were during the

 in Spain but centre of power shifted with time to Castile.